karanexc/smart-reviews-classifier/README.md

 | "It was okay, nothing special."                 | Negative (0)   |

-###  Conclusion
+## ⭐ Conclusion

-**This project demonstrates an end-to-end ML pipeline from data preprocessing to deployment.**
+- This project demonstrates an end-to-end ML pipeline from data preprocessing to deployment.
-**It also emphasizes the importance of model evaluation and hyperparameter tuning in building a reliable sentiment analysis system.**
+- It also emphasizes the importance of model evaluation and hyperparameter tuning in building a reliable sentiment analysis system.